GREATER HARTFORD BASEBALL Timeline

 Player-manger for the Charter Oak ball club, Gershom B. Hubbell hosted the statewide event as President of the Connecticut Base Ball Association.

 1874 - Hartford Base Ball Club Formed

-Led by Gershom B. Hubbell and Morgan G. Bulkeley, the first professional baseball franchise is established in Hartford.
+Led by Gershom B. Hubbell and Morgan G. Bulkeley, the first professional sports franchise is established in Hartford.
 The team would be later known as the "Hartford Dark Blues".

 1874 - First Professional Game in Hartford